garyyu/docs/Testnet1-troubleshooting.md

 ## Server: "Peer request error" or other peer/network issues after restarting grin server
 Possible workaround is rm -rf .grin/peers/*  then restart.

-## Server: grin server or waller crashes or hangs
+## Server: grin server or wallet crashes or hangs
 Yes, this still happens quite often.
 You'll need to babysit grin.
 Very welcome any solutions to give grin a "watchdog" solution that can restart grin in case of trouble.